-We covered suspended chords in a previous lesson.
+We covered suspended chords (sus chords) in a previous lesson.
 Basically, the word suspended means that the 3rd is taken out and replaced by another note (either the 2nd or the 4th).
-The note is said to be ‘suspended’, because the chord sounds like it wants to resolve back to the regular Major chord (for a few examples, read the suspended chords lesson).
+The new note is said to be ‘suspended’, because the chord sounds like it wants to resolve back to the regular Major chord (for a few examples, read the suspended chords lesson).

 That means that the suspended 2 chord looks like this:

 Add 2 and Add 9 Chords

 We have already looked at the suspended 2 chord (1 – 2 – 5)

 However, we can also add the 2nd note of the scale to the triad, without omitting the 3.
 This gives us an ‘add 2’ chord: